chinmayingalagavi/chinmayingalagavi.github.io/README.md

 # chinmayingalagavi.github.io

+Website of Chinmay Ingalagavi.
 Based on the Minimal theme by orderedlist.